nchinedu/ML_projects/README.md

-# Wine and Breast Cancer Classification Web App
+# Wine and Breast Cancer Analysis Web App

-This project builds machine learning models to classify wine (using Logistic Regression, SVM, Decision Tree) and breast cancer data (adding Random Forest).
-Results and detailed observations are displayed in a Flask web app, with an option to toggle the visibility of observations.
+This project builds machine learning models for classification (wine and breast cancer datasets) and clustering (breast cancer dataset).
+Classification uses Logistic Regression, SVM, Decision Tree, and Random Forest.
+Clustering uses K-Means, Agglomerative Clustering, DBSCAN, and Gaussian Mixture Model (GMM).
+Results and observations are displayed in a Flask web app, with options to toggle classification and clustering observations.

 ## Setup